 The name Battane arrived in England after the Norman Conquest of 1066.
 The name Battane comes from the Old English given name Batte, a pet form of Bartholomew.

 Early Origins of the Battane family

 The surname Battane was first found in Somerset, where the “family of Batten have been seated for nearly six centuries.
 They are considered of Flemish origin.
 Among eminent merchants of the staple (wool-trade) temp.
 Edward I., were several De Beteyns and Batyns.”

 Early History of the Battane family

 This web page shows only a small excerpt of our Battane research.
-Another 153 words (11 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743 and 1720 are included under the topic Early Battane History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743, 1720 and 1630 are included under the topic Early Battane History in all our PDF Extended History products and printed products wherever possible.

 Battane Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Battane are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Battane include Batten, Battin, Battyne, Baten, Batin, Batton and many more.